Avoid These Two Insurmountable Email Signature Design Mistakes

 Be wise and avoid this problem upfront by introducing the client to a revised design concept that’s somewhat less visually appealing, but much more robust.
 The following graphic illustrates a reworking of this design where the vertical expansion of the right-hand column is not easily perceptible to the casual observer (the signature fails gracefully).

-While the client may notice the lack of consistency in rendering, they’re likely to accept the explanation of variance between email client programs, and unlikely to view the problem as significant enough to require the entire reworking of the signature.
+While the client may notice the lack of consistency in rendering, they’re likely to accept the explanation of variance between email client programs, and unlikely to view the problem as significant enough to require the entire reworking of the email signature.

 Design Mistake #2 – Designing to a Symmetrical Shape